Updated September 8, 2020.

 Brimming with Scotch Stitch diamonds in two sizes, the Scrap Bag Needlepoint pattern is a good one for medium and large projects.

 The accent color in the pattern, brown in the model, should be a medium to dark neutral color.
 If you use a neutral color, any scrap bag thread will work in the motifs.
-The background color is less important and can be an off-white, like the pale pink pictured, or a stronger color.
-You must be careful to select a color which contrasts sharply with the accent color.
+The background color is less important and can be off-white, like the pale pink pictured, or a stronger color.
+You must be careful to select a color that contrasts sharply with the accent color.
 Choose a background or accent color that is a solid color or that has only a little variation in shade.
 Both colors should appear as a solid color because they tie the design together, creating a consistent design element throughout.

 Measure out the area to be stitched and mark it with a permanent marker.
-Find the center and begin stitching one of the motifs in the centering it.
-Park the ends of background and accent thread in the margins of the canvas so that they can be used again without ending the thread.
-Once the first motif is stitched, follow the chart below to place additional motifs.
+Find the center and begin stitching one of the motifs in the center.
+Park the ends of the background and accent thread in the margins of the canvas so that they can be used again without ending the thread.
+Once the first motif is stitched, follow the chart to place additional motifs.
 One good way to do this is to stitch enough background to place the next motif and then stitch that motif.
 The remainder of the background can be stitched later.